sa-mw-dach/opendj/README.md

 Read the user stories in the requirements doc [here](docs/10requirements/100requirements.md)

 ## Contribute
 If you like the idea and want to contribute, welcome!
 We always need people helping with UX Design, Architecture, Design, Coding, Testing, Coding, Dokumentation etc.  Please read the project charter if your are interested!

+To see what is currently happening, please check out the [github project page](https://github.com/sa-mw-dach/OpenDJ/projects?query=is%3Aopen+sort%3Acreated-asc).
+The active spring/iteration is the project with the lowest number.